cadence-day/docs/blog/2025-10-19-rethinking-times-most-fundamental-unit.md

 - The seven planets gave it cosmic authority
 - The sacred number seven gave it symbolic power

-The week transformed disorder into order.
-It created a repeating rhythm that structured religion, work, community, and culture in ways no other time unit achieved.
+The week created a repeating rhythm that structured religion, work, community, and culture in ways no other time unit achieved.

 We are grounding our product in significance of the week, and are using it to create a cyclical reflective framework that we utilize to adjust the way we think about the flow of time.
 Our perspective is derived from the lifestyle that we lead away from the 9-5 order of work, which allows us a flexibility to observe the flow of time, and create a structure that is more naturally aligns with our individually unique rhythms.